x94fujo6rpg/AzurLaneFleet/README.md

 Compatibility with other browsers is unknown

 ## Update
+**2021-12-08**
+- bug fix:
+  - when dump data, if equip level is 0, it will be set to 10
+  - in rare cases, the level of the last equipment may be incorrect

 **2021-12-07**
 - now will limit equip level (also applies to load data)
   - t0 & t3: